|Core Rules||•||Races||•||Powers||•||Character Sheet|

 In Nine Powers all characters have skills and talents rated between 0 and 8.
 As characters gain experience they increase in proficiency with these skills and talents.
 (This is different from a role-playing game in which characters instead advance through "levels".)

 New characters should have skill ratings that total 30, with every skill rated 1 to 4.
 New characters have no talents.

 There are only a few skills.
 This mimics the exaggerated prowess of protagonists in classic "heroic opera" pulp stories and films.
 In this genre, heroes and heroines demonstrate unrealistic expertise at broad categories of real-life skills.
 For example, Yu Shu-lien fights expertly with any melee weapon, James Bond uses all pistols with equal mastery, Benedict of Amber optimally leads any army on any battlefield, and Buckaroo Bonzai can expertly drive any vehicle.

-Nine Powers includes a sample setting named Spyragia.
-It is very easy to replace this sample setting with any other setting.
-The skills that describe magical crafting describe how to modify them for modern or futuristic settings.
+Nine Powers includes a sample fantasy setting named Spyragia.
+It is very easy to replace this sample setting with any other setting (even a modern or futuristic one).